 First of all, if a timer is all you want to do, then I strongly suggest you install a contactor too.
 These are like relays and will extend the life of your timer by doing all the heavy switching work.
-We also use a timer with battery backup as standard so that you dont have to reset it everytime there is a minor outage.
+We also suggest using a timer with battery backup so that you dont have to reset it everytime there is a minor outage.

 Here in this real world example, this clients hot water system is consuming power above the “solar window”

 Now with a smaller element, the hot water system is under the solar window.

 So while a smaller element is certainly better, its still not the best solution.
 If its an overcast day, you could once again see the hot water system using grid power as you can see in this next graph.

 So what is the best solution?
 Well, if you are working on a budget, the timer with a smaller element isn’t a bad option but there is a smarter solution.

 Catch Power is an Australian made energy diverter, which can sense when you solar system is about to export to the grid and diverts that power into the Hot Water system.
 This system ensures that only surplus solar power is used to heat the water.
 Once the tank has reached temperature, it will divert the surplus solar back to the grid.
 Its like a little electronic policeman directing energy flows to where it makes the most of it for you.